notsojay/MIPS_file_read_and_write/README.md

 I. The distances to save are guaranteed positive/valid, e.g. N=4, the first four numbers in the array must be positive.

 Arguments and Given parameters:
->> $a0: the address of the string that represents the output file name, "lab3_dist.dat".
+>> $a0: the address of the string that represents the output file name
 >> $a1: the base address of an integer array that stores distances
 >> $a2: the number of distances to save from an integer array
 >> data_buffer: the buffer that you use to hold data for file read/write (MAXIMUM: 300 bytes)